fbpx

 2. About us

-Firstly, some information about us.
-Owlstone Medical Limited (“OML”) (Company Number 04955647) has launched this OMED Health website (“OMED”) as a brand name for its digestive health related tests and activities.
+Owlstone Medical® Limited (“OML”) (Company Number 04955647) has launched OMED Health (“OMED”) and this website as a brand name for its consumer and patient related products and activities.

 We have appointed a Data Protection Officer to help us monitor internal compliance, inform, and advise on data protection obligations, and act as a point of contact for data subjects and the ICO.